“O beautiful wine-bearer, bring forth the cup and put it to my lips

 Vakil Mosque, bazaar, bathhouse

-Some consider the Zand dynasty is more prominent than the great Achaemenid empire in Shiraz’s history and identity.
+Some consider the Zand Dynasty is more prominent than the great Achaemenid Empire in Shiraz’s history and identity.
 Sure, the Achaemenid is in most history books and Shiraz travel guides.
 And many great kings and greater wars come from that age, but it was during the Zand dynasty when Shiraz was the capital that the city prospered.
 The Vakil complex stands out to show us that.
-The title of Karim Khan, the man behind the creation of the Zand empire, was Vakil; that means Advocate in Persian.
+The title of Karim Khan, the man behind the creation of the Zand Dynasty, was Vakil; that means Advocate in Persian.
 He didn’t call himself King; he was the Advocate of the People.
 Talk about progressiveness in the 18th century.
 The complex has a bathhouse, a mosque, and a bazaar.
 The idea is to clean yourself (bathhouse), say your prayers (mosque), and then go on doing business (bazaar) with a clean heart and body.
 Isn’t that nice?

 Gardens: Eram and Qavam, Delgosha

-What we talk about when we talk about the largest city-garden in Iran, and probably in the Middle East?
+What do we mean when we talk about the largest city-garden in Iran, and probably in the Middle East?
 Well, mostly, intricately designed Persian gardens with gorgeous flower work and a romantic atmosphere.
 Shiraz’s Gardens are places to stop and stay; to look back on your life and to enjoy the company of someone you met.
 Eram, which is among the best gardens in Iran, is registered on the UNESCO world heritage site and a hub for local students to hang out.
 Persian Gardens are the answer if you’re hesitating about what to see in Shiraz.

 Tombs: Saadieh and Hafezieh